David-G-Vidic/System-Duplication-Tower-Project/README.md

 Technologies used in project: Raspberry Pi, Vi, Knowledge Box software, DOS Commands, Ethernet servers..

-Note on building project:
+Notes on building project:
   The instructions were not that clear or up to date when it came to DOS commands which is why the project took longer than the estimted 12h.

+Team: David Vidic (Team Captain), Sam Somefun